Joseph Schooling

 An alumnus of the Anglo-Chinese School, he subsequently graduated from the University of Texas at Austin, where he was a member of the Texas Longhorns swimming team, one of the top collegiate swim programmes under two-time United States Olympic men's head coach Eddie Reese.
 He first qualified for the Olympics in 2012 after winning the 200m butterfly at the 2011 SEA Games.

+On 2 April 2024, he announced his retirement from competitive swimming to focus on his swim school and other business ventures.

 Early life and family

 Schooling was born and raised in Singapore, being a fourth-generation Singaporean.
-Joseph Schooling is the only child of May and Colin Schooling, and has Eurasian ancestry through his father.
+He is the only child of May and Colin Schooling, and has Eurasian ancestry through his father.
 May was previously from Perak and had moved to Singapore to become a permanent resident, having also played professionally in tennis; while Colin, a businessman born in Singapore and educated at Raffles Institution, was a hurdler and water polo player who represented Singapore in softball.

-His great-uncle was Lloyd Valberg, who was Singapore's first Olympian in the 1948 Summer Olympics.
-He was the one who inspired Schooling to participate in the Olympics.
+His grand-uncle was Lloyd Valberg, who took part in the 1948 Summer Olympics as Singapore's first Olympian.
+He was the one who inspired Schooling to participate in the Olympic Games.
 Schooling's great-grandfather was a British military officer who married a Portuguese-Eurasian in Singapore.

 Schooling's early years of education were spent at the Anglo-Chinese School (Junior) at Newton.
 He next attended Anglo-Chinese School (Independent) at Dover, before attending the Bolles School in 2009 at Jacksonville, Florida, United States.
 In 2010, Schooling started training under Sergio Lopez Miro, who later on in 2015 would become Singapore's national head coach.
-In 2014, after completing high school, he enrolled at the University of Texas at Austin.
+In 2014, after completing high school, he enrolled at the University of Texas at Austin where he swam for Hall of Fame Coaches Eddie Reese and Associate Coach Kris Kubik.

-Joseph Schooling's father Colin Schooling died on 18 November 2021 at the age of 73.
-He had been undergoing treatment for cancer since June of 2021.
+Schooling's father Colin died on 18 November 2021, aged 73.
+He had been undergoing treatment for cancer since June of that year.

 Collegiate career

 2015 NCAA

 Schooling won two individual titles (100 & 200-yard butterfly) at the 2015 NCAA Division I Men's Swimming and Diving Championships.
 His other title came from the 400-yard medley relay.
-He teamed up with Kip Darmody, Will Licon and Jack Conger to break the NCAA and US Open records.
+He teamed up with Kip Darmody, Will Licon, and Jack Conger to break the NCAA and US Open records.
 In the 200-yard medley relay, he was a member of the Texas team that finished third.
 Schooling also swam in the 200-yard medley consolation final (finishing first) and the 400-yard freestyle relay where Texas finished fourth.